PetarBarakov/CW2_EmbedTech/README.md

 ## Display Update - Thread

-Through the OLED display screen of the keyboard, this task is updating all the useful information of the keyboard execution.
+Through the OLED display screen of the keyboard, this task is updating all the useful information of the keyboard execution, including the volume, octave, waveform mode, sender/receiver mode and keys being pressed/received.
 By using the library functions from the u8g2 driver, any information including the data that is previously stored in the array of scan keys function can be printed out and displayed on the screen.
-By calling different libraries, the display can be extended to include customised data types, font sizes, symbols, and exact locations depending on pixels.
+By calling different libraries, the display is extended to include customised data types, font sizes, symbols to clearly display information about the keyboard settings and notes being played.

 ## CAN Message Receiving / Decoding task - Thread